What Came Before and What to Expect Next

 This fourth phase of the e-commerce industry began with yet another paradigm shift.
 Rather than opening up your own shop, small businesses realize it’s easier to push their catalogs to major players such as Amazon, or to price comparison sites, in order to benefit from existing consumer bases.
-By now, it has became cumbersome for online shoppers to have to register their personal and payment details with each individual store they visit.
+By now, it has become cumbersome for online shoppers to have to register their personal and payment details with each individual store they visit.
 New account registrations have become a real barrier to sales.
 To escape such convenience problems, small businesses have long begun moving away from Magento towards software-as-a-service solutions, such as for example Shopify.

-With Shopify, merchants can roll out an online shop without having to worry too much about the many payment, shipping or bookkeeping integrations.
+With Shopify, merchants can roll out an online shop without having to worry too much about the many payments, shipping or bookkeeping integrations.
 These are now provided as a service.
 As a result, Shopify happens to manage product catalogs and user accounts for many thousands of merchants.
 Pooling this data together, I predict that such centralization will evolve into a ‘sell-anywhere’ paradigm.
-The coming decade, e-commerce merchants will be able to sell their products to each other’s customers, using a centrealized checkout (perhaps powered by Amazon), furthering industry efficiency.
+The coming decade, e-commerce merchants will be able to sell their products to each other’s customers, using a centralized checkout (perhaps powered by Amazon), furthering industry efficiency.
 In the end, multi-vendor-checkouts and shared customer accounts will become the industry standard.

 Phase V: Integrated Web Protocols (2024–?)